Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 22 Desember 2025 23.37.53 UTC
+- WIB: Selasa, 23 Desember 2025 00.29.35 UTC
-- WITA: Selasa, 23 Desember 2025 00.37.53 UTC
+- WITA: Selasa, 23 Desember 2025 01.29.35 UTC
-- WIT: Selasa, 23 Desember 2025 01.37.53 UTC
+- WIT: Selasa, 23 Desember 2025 02.29.35 UTC

 Kutipan Inspiratif:
-"Tragedy is when I cut my finger.
-Comedy is when you fall into an open sewer and die."
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

-Kategori: funny
+Kategori: motivational